To main content

 At the movies: Cinemas and film festivals Stockholm

-In the mood for a chilling horror or hillarious comedy?
+In the mood for a chilling horror or hilarious comedy?
 Here are some of our favorite cinemas in Stockholm!

 Look, we get it.
 You might be visiting a new and exciting place, with lots of stuff to see and do.
 Still, that doesn't mean you don't want to park your backside in a comfy chair for 2 hours and see that movie you've been waiting the whole year for, right?

-Below are some of our favorite movie theatres, perfect for a suspenseful thriller, hilarious comedy, chilling horror, or touching drama.
+Below are some of our favorite movie theatres.
 You'll also find info about upcoming festivals and special screenings in town.

 Movie theaters in City/Norrmalm and Vasastan